f12-mou/A-Walk-Into-Interviews-Right-After-Graduation/README.md

 ## Contact & Acknowledgements

-I would like to acknowledge my seniors, peers, and students from whom I learned many of these things, both directly and indirectly.
+I would like to acknowledge my seniors and peers from whom I learned many of these things, both directly and indirectly.
 This guide is not a complete or perfect resource.
 It is simply a collection of things I found useful and wished I had known earlier.
 If this helps even a few of you, that would already make it worthwhile.

 If you have any suggestions, feedback, or questions, feel free to reach out.